zzxwill/odps/intl.en-US/User Guide/Definition/Lifecycle.md

 # Lifecycle {#concept_zbq_yfb_5db .concept}

+This article introduces the concept of life cycle of MaxCompute tables in detail.

 The lifecycle of a MaxCompute table or partition is measured from the last update time.
 If the table or partition remains unchanged after a specified time, MaxCompute automatically recycles it.
 The **specified time** indicates the lifecycle.

 -   Lifecycle units: days, positive integers only.